The work has been conducted with a fundamental question as starting point:

 Only private individuals’ ads have been taken into account.
 Moreover, advertising of pets, services, concert tickets, travels and accommodation has been excluded since they do not involve the recycling of material goods.

-In total, the study covers 53 percent of the secondhand ads on the five participating Schibsted sites.
+In total, the study covers approximately 50 percent of all private ads on the eight participating Schibsted sites.
 The limitation is set according to available climate data and the ability to appreciate the materials that the average product is made of.

 The calculations are based on the ads that lead to sales.